-- Clear explanation of the way in which the proposed research differs from other funded projects of the Principal Investigators
+- Clear explanation on how the proposed research differs from other funded projects of the Principal Investigators

-- Abstract of 150 words or fewer describing the project
+- Abstract of 150 words or less describing the project (no contact information)

 StratNeuro awards a total of 10 MSEK to the following Collaborative Neuroscience Pilot Research Projects: